 I never really noticed that about him until then.

-And so the experiment took another seat with us, this time at breakfast.
+And so the experiment took another seat with us, another time at breakfast.

 Our bean-pod of three slides into a vacant booth.
 My Chinese step-mum who can’t understand most of our Australian sarcasm came for the food.